 - Excellent for tiny homes: The Micro’s compact and lightweight frame is better suited inside small dwellings where the V15 is overqualified.

 - Better ergonomics: Another benefit of the lightweight feature is a much better ergonomic feel.
 The steering is feather light

 - Best Dyson handheld: The absence of a trigger, compact body, and light feel easily make the Micro the best Dyson handheld I’ve tested.

 - No trigger: If continually squeezing a trigger isn’t your cup of tea, then the Micro is the no-brainer choice.

 - Hard floor only spaces: Its cleaning performance on hard floors isn’t far off the V15 Detect, even with the lower suction and airflow.

 5 Reasons to choose the Dyson V15 Detect

-- Better for large homes: The V15’s detachable, larger capacity battery will run further than the Micro (over 80 minutes).
+- Better for large homes: The V15’s detachable, larger-capacity battery will run further than the Micro (over 80 minutes).

 - Excellent for carpet: This variant is the best Dyson for deep cleaning carpet, thanks to its sustained pick up for long stretches.
-Consumers can easily double the run time by purchase an extra battery.
+Consumers can easily double the run time by purchasing an extra battery.

 - Large dustbin: The Dyson V15 0.77-liter dust container more than triple the Micro’s 0.18-liter volume.